American Graduate: Stories of Champions

-The event featured expert keynote speakers Lucy Calkins and Brad Cohen, cutting-edge information and invaluable tools and resources to enhance teaching skills.
-Click here to see the TEACH program.
+The event features expert keynote speakers Mary Ehrenwoth and Drew Dudley, cutting-edge information, and invaluable tools and resources to enhance teaching skills.
+Click here for more details and tickets.

-Also, check out all our great TEACH photos!
+Also, check out all our great TEACH photos from the 2014 conference!
 (Be sure to scroll through all the pages.)

-The third annual TEACH Conference will take place on October 4, 2014.
-For continuing information and tickets, click here and add the page to your browser favorites!
+For updated information and tickets, http://www.wjct.org/teach/ and add the page to your browser favorites!